BIO

 Together with his bandmate Allen Tate, Ludwig-Leone is a founding partner of Better Company Records, a Brooklyn-based label with an eclectic roster and an emphasis on collaboration.
 Headquartered out of Better Company Studios in Fort Greene, the label has seen over 200 releases from more than 50 artists since it was founded in 2020.

-Ludwig-Leone has composed for a wide range of ensembles and soloists, including ACME, ADAM Quartet, Alabama Symphony Orchestra, Attacca Quartet, Brooklyn Youth Chorus, The Crossing, Decoda, Grand Rapids Ballet, Het Gelders Orkest, Indianapolis Symphony, International Contemporary Ensemble, JACK Quartet, Metropolis Ensemble, NOW Ensemble, The Knights, Orchester im Treppenhaus, Sandbox Percussion, yarn/wire, vocalist Eliza Bagg, harpist Lavinia Meijer, violist Nadia Sirota, cellist Sheku Kanneh-Mason, and pianist Simone Dinnerstein.
+Ludwig-Leone has composed for a wide range of ensembles and soloists, including ACME, ADAM Quartet, Alabama Symphony Orchestra, Attacca Quartet, Brooklyn Youth Chorus, The Crossing, Decoda, Grand Rapids Ballet, Het Gelders Orkest, Indianapolis Symphony, International Contemporary Ensemble, JACK Quartet, Metropolis Ensemble, NOW Ensemble, The Knights, Orchester im Treppenhaus, Sandbox Percussion, yarn/wire, vocalist Eliza Bagg, harpist Lavinia Meijer, violist Nadia Sirota, cellist Sheku Kanneh-Mason, clarinetist Seunghee Lee, harpist Chelsea Lane, and pianist Simone Dinnerstein.

 He works frequently with choreographer Troy Schumacher, and their work has been commissioned and premiered by the New York City Ballet.
 Ludwig-Leone has composed eight ballets for Schumacher’s dance company BalletCollective, including collaborations with visual artist David Salle, architect James Ramsey, photographer Paul Maffi, and poets Carey McHugh and Cynthia Zarin.

 In 2020, Ludwig-Leone worked with playwright Tony Kushner and director Ellie Heyman on The Great Work Begins, a livestream benefit performance of scenes from Angels in America, in support of amfAR's Fund to Fight Covid-19.
-The hybrid theater/film piece, featuring Glenn Close as Roy Cohn and an original score by Ludwig-Leone, was named by The New York Times as one of the Best Theater Works of 2020.
+The hybrid theater/film piece, featuring an original score by Ludwig-Leone, was named by The New York Times as one of the Best Theater Works of 2020.

-Ludwig-Leone has a longstanding relationship with the Við Djúpið Music Festival in Ísafjördur, Iceland, where he runs a weeklong artist residency during the summer solstice, as well as a workshop for aspiring songwriters.
+Ludwig-Leone has a longstanding relationship with the Við Djúpið Music Festival in Ísafjörður, Iceland, where he runs a weeklong artist residency during the summer solstice, as well as a workshop for aspiring songwriters.

-Upon graduating from Yale University in 2011, he was a musical assistant to composer Nico Muhly, assisting on scores and recordings.
+Upon graduating from Yale University in 2011, where he was the recipient of the Beekman Cannon Prize for Music, he was a musical assistant to composer Nico Muhly, assisting on scores and recordings.
 Born in Rhode Island and raised in rural Massachusetts, he lives in Brooklyn.